lilyosah/tech-knowledgebase/Software-Engineering/Ruby.md

 	So that I can easily find a book I'm looking for,
 	I want to seach for books by title

+# background will persist for the whle feature file
 Background: the book store has several books
 	Given these books:
 		| title               | list_price | year |